- This event has passed.

 Junior Worry Hunter

-Create three worry shrinking tools for kids who are serious in becoming the boss of their worry monster!
+Children create three worry shrinking tools.
+This is for kids who are serious in becoming the boss of their worry monster!

 The goal of the group is for children to create in a playful, fun and imaginative atmosphere three art pieces for their junior worry hunter kit.